Powerlearnproject/se-day1-assignment-Mugush/README.md

 Integrated Development Environments (IDEs)
 Purpose: IDEs streamline coding by combining tools like code editors, debuggers, and compilers in one interface.
 Importance: They enhance productivity with features like syntax highlighting, code completion, and easy debugging.
-Examples:Visual Studio Code (VS Code): Lightweight, supports multiple languages.
+Examples: Visual Studio Code (VS Code): Lightweight, supports multiple languages.
 IntelliJ IDEA: Ideal for Java with powerful refactoring tools.
 Eclipse: Open-source, widely used for Java.